Skip to Content

 Stopping distances explained

 Confused about stopping distances?
-Our guide to stopping distances (including a handy formula to help remember them!) is here to prepare you for your theory test.
+Our guide to stopping distances is here to prepare you for your theory test.

 Simon Jones

 Knowing your stopping distances is essential if you want to pass your driving theory test.
-But it’s not a piece of information you want to fall out your head as soon as you leave the theory test centre.
-Knowing and using the stopping distances will make you a safer driver.
-Plus, everyone hates a tailgater!
+It doesn’t matter if you’re a learner driver, new driver or experienced driver, knowing your stopping distances will make you a safer driver on the roads.

 What is stopping distance?